bradwestness/bradwestness.github.io/_posts/2017-03-20-nintendo-switch-first-impressions-part-2.md

 ![Joy Con in disconnected mode]({{ site.baseurl }}content/images/joy_con_disconnected.jpg)

-Holding the Joy Con in your palms takes away some of the "too small" feeling that you can otherwise get while they're connected if you have bigger hands like I do, since they fit snugly in your palms.
+Holding the Joy Con in your palms takes away some of the "too small" feeling that you can otherwise get while they're connected if you have bigger hands like I do, since they fit snugly in your palms (note: the person in the photo above has very small hands).
 The sticks feel better when used this way, too, since you can hold the controllers at a more natural angle, the slightly limited range of motion of the sticks feels less noticeable.

 I purchased the Pro Controller along with my Switch, but if I hadn't I'd favor this mode for games like Zelda.